- what makes a brand?

 • Have a thorough marketing plan - a new identity requires a well thought out marketing plan to support it.
 How will the brand reach clients?

-• Don’t ignore social media - social media are new ground for managing a brand.
+• Don’t ignore social media - social media is the new ground for managing a brand.
 If somebody has a bad experience this is now easily shared in the digital world.
 Monitor social media websites for mentions of your organisation and learn how to deal with any negative feedback.

 • Realise change - don’t stick with your branding if it isn’t working for you.